phenogit/phenogit.github.io/kit-korner-notes.markdown

         XX by either partner shows doubt
         If X of 3N is calling for a specific lead, the focus is on that suit for the decision between pass and XX.
-        Pass would show something in the suit, partner can then XX to still show doubt
+        Pass would show something in the suit, partner can then XX to still show doubt When an opening 1NT or a 1NT overcall is doubled for penalties, your runout agreements are as follows:
+    By the partner of the 1NT bidder:
+    Redouble: Forces 2♣.
+Usually a 1-suiter in clubs, diamonds, or hearts.
+Redouble can also be used as a prelude to show some strong 2-suiters.
+    2♣, 2♦, or 2♥: Shows that suit and a higher suit.
+    Higher suit bids: To play
+    Pass: Non-committal.
+The 1NT bidder may run or pass it out at his discretion.
+    By the 1NT bidder, the meanings are reversed.
+Suit bids are natural 1-suiters.
+Redouble shows 2 suits.

     E.g.
         1N!-(2C@)-P-(2D#);